 Step 5.
 Shred the cheese while the soup is simmering.
 I prefer using a small handheld cheese grater to shred cheese, it’s fast and easy.
 Add the shredded cheese in small amounts to the simmering soup and stir between each addition.
 Stir well until the cheese is melted then add the chopped cilantro.
 That’s it, you are done!

 How to Store Soup

-Store any leftover Corn and Bean Soup in an airtight container in the refrigerator for up to three days.
+Store any leftovers in an airtight container in the refrigerator for up to three days.

 This soup freezes well.
 Just ladle the soup into an airtight bowl or even in single-serve bowls and freeze.
 It’s is best to let the soup thaw overnight in the refrigerator and then reheat on medium-low until hot.